-Stop using riluzole and call your doctor at once if you have:
+Rilutek may cause serious side effects.
+Stop using Rilutek and call your doctor at once if you have:

-sudden chest pain or discomfort, wheezing, dry cough or hack, feeling short of breath;
+sudden chest pain, wheezing, feeling short of breath;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.